 - Assign greater importance to ideas with the greatest impact and return.

 - Change their approach to a problem or situation according to circumstances.

 - Are lifelong learners who actively seek knowledge and sharing it with others.

-- Are best described as ‘creative’ individuals who think outside the box.
+- Are ‘creative’ individuals who think outside the box.